HautechAI/agents/packages/platform-server/README.md

 Messaging (Slack-only v1)

 - `send_message` routes replies to Slack using `Thread.channel` (descriptor written by `SlackTrigger`).
-- SlackTrigger provides a bot token at runtime per thread; no global Slack config or tokens.
+- SlackTrigger requires bot_token in node config; token is resolved during provision; no global Slack config or tokens.
 - No other adapters are supported in v1; attachments/ephemeral not supported.